Nithyananda: Controversies

 In 2019, a couple from Tamil Nadu approached the High Court of Gujarat claiming that three of their four children were taken to Nithyananda's ashram in Ahmedabad from Bangalore without their knowledge; the couple sought return of their children to their custody.
 A first information report (FIR) for alleged abduction was filed by the Gujarat Police in relation to the case on 17 November 2019.
 In affidavits filed in the Gujarat High Court from various locations in the Americas, two of the missing children, who were by that time adults, rejected their father's claim that they have been detained forcibly.
 In a joint live video statement, the two girls further claimed that their father had plotted the abduction controversy after his name cropped up in an embezzlement case.
+On 2 February 2024, the High Court of Gujrat dismissed the habeas corpus filed by the daughter's father.
+The court reached this conclusion after interviewing the daughters via video conference.
+The court noted that the daughters are adults and mature and are consciously residing at a place (Jamaica) and following a spiritual path.

+A number of mainstream news outlets and a TV documentary series on Disney+ have referred to the organisation as a "cult" and his micronation of Kailaasa as unrecognised entity; although some later retracted similar characterizations and apologized and his organization has denied any wrongdoing.

-Nithyananda was the subject of the 2022 Discovery+ series "My Daughter Joined a Cult", streamed internationally.
+Nithyananda was the subject of the 2022 Discovery+ docu-series My Daughter Joined a Cult, streamed internationally.

 Flight from India

 On 20 November 2019, the Gujarat Police issued a statement that Nithyananda fled India after choosing not to appear at several court hearings.
-Some senior police officials did not discount the possibility of him still being in India.
-He subsequently approached the United Nations complaining about persecution and sought recognition for his new country Kailaasa.
-Nithyananda also claimed attempts at mob lynching and assassination as reasons he was forced to withdraw himself from Indian society.
+Some senior police officials did not discount the possibility that he was still in India.
+Nithyananda wrote to the United Nations in 2021, claiming persecution and seeking recognition of his new "Hindu nation" Kailaasa.
+He also claimed attempts at mob lynching and assassination as reasons he was forced to withdraw himself from Indian society.

-The Gujarat Police alleged that he could be shuffling between Ecuador and Trinidad and Tobago, while news reports said that he may have gone to Ecuador because the country does not have an extradition treaty with India.
+The Gujarat Police suspected that he could be shuffling between Ecuador and Trinidad and Tobago, while news reports said that he may have gone to Ecuador because the country does not have an extradition treaty with India.
 The same month, the Embassy of Ecuador said that it "categorically denies the statement wherever published that Nithyananda was given asylum by Ecuador or has been helped by the Government of Ecuador in purchasing any land or island in South America", but has confirmed Nithyananda had reached Ecuador after he left India, then left soon after his request for international personal protection (refuge) was denied.

+The French government also has been seeking Nithyananda's whereabouts since 2019, to answer for fraud charges brought by a former devotee in France who claimed he was cheated by the guru out of an amount around US$400,000.